craigahobbs/markdown-up/library/markdownup-include-library.md

 and the [markdownUp.bare](#var.vGroup='markdownUp.bare') include library:

 ~~~
-npx bare -m test/runTests.mds
+npx bare -m test/runTests.bare
 ~~~

-The "runTests.mds" application returns an error status if there are any failures.
+The "runTests.bare" application returns an error status if there are any failures.

 ### Function Index